 And then there is the super-expensive Sports Pass.
 This is split into three variants: a £6.99 Day Pass, a £10.99 Week Pass and a mammoth £31.99 Month Pass.

-Splitting the service into these three strands is a good idea, as long as you know what you want to watch.
+Splitting the service into these four strands is a good idea, as long as you know what you want to watch.
 And that is both the beauty of this service and the frustrating side.
 Play it right and you can pay for the Entertainment Pass when all the big-ticket shows are on.
 Play it wrong and you could be paying for a month of content you don't really want.

 The same goes for movies.
 Time your buy-in correctly and you can take big advantage of the broadcaster's comprehensive Hollywood deals, goggleboxing everything from Guardians of the Galaxy to The Grand Budapest Hotel.